-Moreover, within each of these 3 phases, 4 domains are systematically covered: Motoric, Linguistic, Emotional and Cognitive.
-A fixed order is maintained within the first two phases in addressing the domains: Motoric, Linguistic, Emotional and finally, the Cognitive domain.
+Moreover, within both phases, 4 domains are systematically covered: Motor, Linguistic, Emotional and Cognitive.
+The domains are addressed in a fixed order that is followed throughout both phases: Motor, Linguistic, Emotional and finally, the Cognitive domain.
 Only the (elements within the) domains that are relevant to the child in question are addressed.
-Moreover, each session in Phase I and II has a fixed structure (see 4.2 The structure of a treatment session).
-The way in which the parent transfers the behavioural changes learned during the practice periods (Special Time) into everyday speech situations also follows a more or less fixed pattern (see 4.3 The transfer of the reduction of Demands during Phase I).
+Moreover, each session in Phase I and II has a fixed structure (see 4.2) The way in which the parent transfers the behavioural changes learned during the practice periods (Special Time) into everyday speech situations also follows a more or less fixed pattern (see 4.3 and 5.5).